roadrunner-server/roadrunner-docs/beep-beep/jobs.md

 - `timeout` - The internal timeouts via golang context (in seconds).
 For example, if the connection was interrupted or your push in the middle of the redial state with 10 minutes timeout (but our timeout is 1 min for example), or queue is full.
 If the timeout exceeds, your call will be rejected with an error.
 Default: 60 (seconds).

-- `pipeline_size` - TODO
+- `pipeline_size` - The "binary heaps" priority queue (PQ) settings.
+Priority queue stores jobs inside according to its' priorities.
+Priority might be set for the job or inherited by the pipeline.
+If worker performance is poor, PQ will accumulate jobs until `pipeline_size` will be reached.
+After that, PQ will be blocked until workers process all the jobs inside.

+  Blocked PQ means, that you can push the job into the driver, but RoadRunner will not read that job until PQ will be empty.
+If RoadRunner will be killed with jobs inside the PQ, they won't be lost, because jobs are deleted from the drivers' queue only after Ack.

 - `pool.num_workers` - TODO